team-moeller/better-access-charts/README.md

 Microsoft Access badly needs modern charts.
 The original charts in MS Access date from the 90s of the previous century.
 Microsoft has given the charts in Access a lift.
 They called it "Modern Charts".

 There are countless JavaScript libraries on the world wide web that you can use to create cool charts.
 This project makes use of this.
-We create charts using the Chart.js library and display them in the web browser control.
+We create charts using the Chart.js library and display them in the edge browser control.
 The whole logic is hidden in some class modules.

 Take a look at the demo and let yourself be inspired by the possibilities.